sevenfoxes/ions/readme.md

 #Ions

 This is a bunch of starter user interface elements designed using my favorite techniques.
+I'm making it possible to use svg icons but I'm not including icons because of licensing.
+Put your individual svg icons in the svg folder...
+Grunt will do the rest.

 ## want to contribute?